jechol/definject/README.md

 end
 ```

-## Features
+## Usage

 ### `definject`

-`definject` transforms function to accept a map where we can inject dependent functions.
+`definject` transforms a function to accept a map where dependent functions can be injected.

 ```elixir
 use Inject